Key Takeaway

 Real-World Example:

-“Working with Woobie helped me increase my VA rating before I retired.
-Understanding that the extra $1,500/month was tax-free significantly changed my retirement budget and allowed me to contribute more to my Roth IRA.” – James T., Army Veteran (Read more at Success Stories).
+“Working with Woobie helped me get a thorough medical evaluation before I retired.
+Understanding that my tax-free VA compensation would provide a steady income stream significantly changed my retirement budget.” – James T., Army Veteran (Read more at Success Stories).

 7. Frequently Asked Questions